Posted 10.25.2022 by Meghan Crawford

 You’re likely already doing most if not all of these, but getting back to basics is a great troubleshooting tactic.
 Make sure you’re covering all your bases with your LinkedIn company page from the ground up.

-The most basic of basic first steps, so we’ll just cover the major points quickly:
+The most basic of LinkedIn basics, so we’ll just cover the major points quickly:

 • Logo and cover image?
 Check.